 Scholarly Commons Citation

 Menkel-Meadow, Carrie, "Complex Dispute Resolution: Volume III: Introduction and Coda: International Dispute Resolution" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1188.
+1188.